The Club shall

 shall be payable to the Club and shall be paid to the Hon.
 Treasurer.
 A

 Bankers Order will be provided on application to the Hon.
 Treasurer.
 The

 subscriptions shall be:-

-£20 per year.
-This includes free entry to all cup finals and one free entry into the 150 club.
+£20 per year which will entitle the member free entry into PCCC cup finals and one free entry into the 150 club (from 01/01/2019).

 Clubs - £70 per year. £3 of this subscription will be donated to

 of Cricket Umpires and £40 will be paid to Cricket Wales.

 These subscriptions will be paid over by the County Club on behalf of the